ckamps/2232-defiance/content/home-systems.md

 Although secluded, the property has two gigabit fiber internet services available.
 Currently, Brightspeed's 900Mbps service is integrated with the home.
 Alternatively, Spectrum fiber service also services the immediate area.

-The included [UniFi Dream Machine Pro](https://store.ui.com/us/en/products/udm-pro) makes managing and keeping up-to-date the home network and wireless access points simple.
+The included [UniFi Dream Machine Pro](https://store.ui.com/us/en/products/udm-pro) simplifies management of the home network and wireless access points.

 | ||
 |-|-|